 If you have an ecommerce site, or one with high traffic, it’s even more important to have a robust host.

-For brochure sites, blogs, simple business websites, and low-traffic ecommerce sites, I currently use and recommend SiteGround.
-They have strong security features, great customer service (via ticket or live chat as well as phone support), offer SSL/TLS as standard for all sites, and are GDPR-compliant.
+For brochure sites, blogs, simple business websites, and low-traffic ecommerce sites, I currently use and recommend SiteGround and the UK-based Guru.
+They both have strong security features, good customer service (via ticket or live chat as well as phone support) and offer SSL/TLS as standard for all sites.

 Other web hosts recommended by my fellow developers are: